avielrs/avielrs.github.io/_posts/2020-04-01-BrainStation-Capstone.md

 ![Alternate image text](/images/NLP_Wine/winescoredistribution.png)

-The wine scores range between 80 – 100 with an increment of one.
+The wine scores ranges between 80 – 100 with an increment of 1.
 There are three approaches for creating a predictive model to target these wine scores.
 One approach is to use a regression model and treat the wine scores as a continuous quantity.
 The second approach is to use a classification model to predict the wine scores and treat the wine scores as 20 classifiers.
 While technically we can have 20 classifiers in a classification model, this would not be helpful for predicting a score because the accuracy score will be too low in a classification model.
-In order to run a classification model, I grouped the wine scores into two categories by setting a score of 90 and above to equal 1 and a score below 90 to equal 0.
+In order to run a classification model, I group the wine scores into two categories by setting a score of 90 and above to equal 1 and a score below 90 to equal 0.
 By doing this we have two classifications where we predict “good” scores and “bad” scores.
 We can see from the figure that when I group the scores into 0 and 1, there are more negative scores than positive scores therefore the predictive model will be better at predicting wine scores that negative.

 ![Alternate image text](/images/NLP_Wine/true_false_distribution.png)

 Step 2: TF-IDF Vectorizer

+TF-IDF
 # Import TFIDF Vectorizer package from Sklearn
 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer